Can You Work in Austria with a German EU Blue Card?

 Therefore, Red-White-Red Card isn’t accessible for all applicants but for specific candidates.
 You can read more about each eligible category on the official website.

-In some cases, Red-White-Red Card doesn’t require a degree, yet the applicant must have a suitable for the job qualification.
+In some cases, Red-White-Red Card doesn’t require a degree, yet the applicant must have a suitable job qualification.

-This residence permit will oblige you to work for one specific employer for at least 21 months.
+This residence permit will oblige you to work for at least 21 months for one specific employer.
 After 2 years, it’s possible to change into a free labor market.

 Changes in Austrian immigration law from October 2022

-To make the employment of non-EU citizens easier and more straightforward, the Austrian government implemented some changes to immigration law in October 2022.
+To make the employment of non-EU citizens more straightforward, the Austrian government implemented some changes to immigration law in October 2022.

-That said, the application process for a Red-White-Red – Card or EU Blue Card will be more quickly in the future.
+That said, the application process for a Red-White-Red-Card or EU Blue Card will be quicker.

 Minimum salary

-Furthermore, an applicant category Key Workers has two different wage requirements: one is for people below the age of 30 and one for 30 and older.
-The government has eliminated a higher minimum salary for applicants who are older than 30.
-Now people of age have to present a salary of 2,835 EUR and above.
+The government has eliminated a higher minimum salary for applicants older than 30.
+Now, people of age have to present a salary of 2,835 EUR and above.

 Besides that, the minimum salary for graduates of Austrian universities isn’t longer applicable.
-Now, they must have a wage that corresponds to related collective agreement and common local pay.
+Now, they must have a wage corresponding to a related collective agreement and common local pay.